 - Some toys and treats

 Make sure that this bag is somewhere you can reach it easily, like the glove compartment.

 10. Don’t forget to pack a dish and water

 Although most places have water fountains and accessible places for pets to drink water, it is a good idea to not rely on these things completely.
 It is possible that you may need to give your dog some water on the road, when there is no gas station or convenience store in sight.

 To avoid problems, make sure you pack some water and a water dish for your dog when you know the journey is going to be long.
 Although you can let your dog drink water out of your cupped hands, a water bowl is good to have on hand.

 Remember that your furry friends cannot speak and ask for water.
 It is your duty to make sure that your dog is not thirsty during the trip.

-The bottom line is that in order to make sure that the journey is pleasant, or at the very least, not too stressful, you need to make sure you plan everything ahead.
+The bottom line is that in order to make sure that the road trip is pleasant, or at the very least, not too stressful, you need to make sure you plan everything ahead.
 Dogs are extremely sensitive animals and you cannot take their safety and mental health lightly, especially during a move.
-We’re sure now you have the answer for How do you transport a dog in a car or even a van?
+We’re sure now you have the answer for: How do you transport a dog in a car or even a van?